October 11, 2022

 Baamonde

-Baamonde’s significance wasn’t about in the town itself.
-The real reason it was on most people’s radar was because it marked the final 100 kilometers before pilgrims reached Santiago.
+Baamonde’s significance wasn’t in the town itself.
+The primary reason it was on most pilgrims’ radars was that it marked the final 100 kilometers before reaching Santiago.

-I was mentally expecting Baamonde to be a bit like the town of Sarria, which sat just over 100 kilometers from Santiago on the Camino Frances.
-Sarria was a bustling place, with lots of albergues and hotel for all the new pilgrims flooding onto the Camino who just wanted to walk the minimum distance to get their compestela.
+I was mentally expecting Baamonde to be like the town of Sarria, which sits just over 100 kilometers from Santiago on the Camino Frances.
+Sarria is a bustling place, with numerous albergues and hotels catering to the influx of new pilgrims arriving on the Camino who want to walk the minimum distance to obtain their Compostela.

-Yet Baamonde was nothing at all like Sarria.
+Yet, Baamonde was nothing like Sarria.
 It was sleepy and quiet.
 It was barely a speck on the map, even though it was off a major highway!
-I suppose this was why all the new pilgrims were joining the Camino Del Norte back in Ribadeo.
-There were plenty of albergues and restaurants, and even buses going through there!
+This was probably why all the new pilgrims were joining the Camino Del Norte back in Ribadeo.
+There were plenty of albergues and restaurants, as well as buses passing through Ribadeo.

 Nearly there!
 100.2 km to go.